- Risk Factors

 A vaccine is available against the most common bacterial cause of pneumonia, Streptococcus pneumoniae (also known as Pneumococcus).
 There are two types of vaccine: PPSV23 (Pneumovax), a pneumococcal polysaccharide vaccine against 23 types of the bacteria, and PCV13 (Prevnar 13), a pneumococcal conjugate vaccine that protects against 13 types of the bacteria.
 These vaccines may not always prevent pneumococcal pneumonia, but they may prevent serious complications of pneumonia if it does occur.

 Avoidance of areas where fungal pathogens are endemic is recommended to prevent fungal pneumonias.
-There is no antifungal vaccine available; however, for some high-risk patients, some clinicians have recommended prophylactic antifungal drugs.
+There is no antifungal vaccine available; however, for some high-risk patients, some doctors have recommended prophylactic antifungal drugs.

 Are side effects associated with the pneumonia vaccine?

 Side effects of PCV13 in children include drowsiness, temporary loss of appetite, or redness, swelling, or tenderness where the shot was given.
 Mild fever and irritability are other common side effects.
 Adults receiving pneumococcal vaccines have reported pain, redness, rash, and swelling where the shot was given; also mild fever, fatigue, headache, chills, or muscle pain.